Many people with lung cancer have difficulty breathing and shortness of breath (dyspnoea) before or after diagnosis.

 If breathlessness is caused by pleural effusion, you may need to have surgery.
 Types of surgery include:

 - pleurodesis to stop fluid building up again

 - indwelling pleural catheter to drain the fluid.

-For some people, fluid may build up in the space between the two layers of thin tissue covering the lung (pleural cavity).
-This is called pleural effusion and can put pressure on the lung, making it hard to breathe.
-A pleural tap can relieve this symptom.
-The procedure is also known as pleurocentesis or thoracentesis.
+For some people, fluid may build up in the pleural cavity, the space between the 2 layers of thin tissue covering the lung.
+The build-up of fluid is called pleural effusion.
+This can put pressure on the lung, making it hard to breathe.
+Having a pleural tap can relieve this symptom.
+This procedure is also known as pleurocentesis or thoracentesis.

-Pleurodesis means closing the pleural cavity.
+Pleurodesis is a way to close the pleural cavity.
 Your doctors might recommend this procedure if the fluid builds up again after you have had a pleural tap.
-It may be done by a thoracic surgeon or respiratory physician in one of two ways, depending on how well you are and your preferences:
+It may be done by a thoracic surgeon or respiratory physician in one of 2 ways, depending on how well you are and what you would prefer:

 Bedside talc slurry pleurodesis

 If you are unable to have a general anaesthetic, a pleurodesis can be done under local anaesthetic while you are in bed.
 A small cut is made in the chest, then a tube is inserted into the pleural cavity.
 Fluid can be drained through the tube into a bottle.

 Next, sterile talcum powder mixed with salt water (a “slurry”) is injected through the tube into the pleural cavity.
 Nurses will help you move into various positions every 10 minutes to get the talc slurry to spread throughout the pleural cavity.
 The process takes about an hour.